 uncomfortable, but You does it for our good in the

 end.
 Thank you for loving us enough to want to prune us.

 last week we learnt your physical heart determines how and what

 your body can or cannot do.
 Likewise with our Spiritual heart.
 Spiritually

 we must guard our hearts, mouths, eyes and ears.

 b.
 Sword Play

 All things work together for the good of those

 Bible Verse Visual Aid

-Jumble the 15 leaf shapes about and get the children
+Jumble up the 15 leaf shapes, from the opening game,

 c.
 Teach the Lesson (15 minutes)